isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Mohd Amin bin Kadarisman Collection, Courtesy of National Archives of Singapore</div>
 <div>19980005579 - 0004</div>
 </div>
-Bangsawan is a form of traditional Malay opera which comprises of music, drama and dance.
+Bangsawan is a form of traditional Malay opera that comprises music, drama and dance.
 Its stories usually revolve around Malay nobles and royalty.
-However, some its plots are based on Indian and English stories with performers from other races.
-Its popularity reached a peak before the Second World War and was a main source of entertainment for the Malay community in Singapore and Southeast Asia.
+However, some plots are based on Indian and English stories and include performers from other races.
+Its popularity reached a peak before the Second World War.
+While bangsawan was the main form of entertainment for the Malay community in Singapore and maritime Southeast Asia, it was enjoyed by other communities as well.
 <p></p>
 <p></p>
 <hr>